CURRICULUM VITAE | NICOLE ANTEBI

 Growth Podcast interview, by Meylen Pang, Berlin, Germany

-SELECT ANIMATION COMMISSIONS
+ANIMATION COMMISSIONS

 2024

-Hired to produce animated sequences for Ternura Radical (2024)
+Produced animated sequences for Ternura Radical (2024)

 short documentary about the rise in activism around gender violence in Juárez, Mexico.
 Director: Celina Galicia funded by Femme Frontera, El Paso, Texas